 Most clinical research that involves the testing of a new drug progresses in an orderly series of steps, called “phases.”
 This allows researchers to ask and answer questions in a way that results in reliable information about the drug and protects the patients.
-Most clinical trials are classified into one of three phases:
+Most paid clinical trials are classified into one of three phases:

 In addition, after a treatment has been approved and is being commercially marketed, the drug's maker may study it further in a phase IV trial.
 The purpose of phase IV trials is to evaluate the side effects, risks, and benefits of a drug over a longer period of time and in a larger number of people than in phase III clinical trials.
 Thousands of people are involved in a phase IV trial.